Watchman Nee

 In 1922, he initiated church meetings in Fuzhou, Fujian province, that may be considered the beginning of the local churches.
-During his thirty years of ministry, Nee published many books expounding the Bible.
+During his 30 years of ministry, Nee published many books expounding the Bible.
 He established churches throughout China and held many conferences to train Bible students and church workers.
-Following the Communist Revolution, Nee was persecuted and imprisoned for his faith and spent the last twenty years of his life in prison.
-He was honoured by Christopher H. Smith (R–NJ) in the US Congress on July 30, 2009.
+Following the Communist Revolution, Nee was persecuted and imprisoned for his faith and spent the last 20 years of his life in prison.
+He was honored by Christopher H. Smith (R–NJ) in the US Congress on July 30, 2009.

 Family and childhood

 Watchman Nee was born on November 4, 1903, the third of nine children of Ni Weng-hsiu, a well-respected officer in the Imperial Customs Service, and Lin He-Ping (Peace Lin), who excelled as a child at an American-staffed Methodist mission school.
 His grandfather was a gifted Anglican preacher.
 During a stint at the Chinese Western Girls' School in Shanghai to improve her English, Lin He-Ping met Dora Yu, a young woman who gave up a potential career in medicine to serve as an evangelist and preacher.

 Since Nee's parents were both Methodists, he was baptized by a bishop of the Methodist Church as an infant.